vtex/ux-writing/docs/principles/voice-chart.md

 - Drafting UX copy, and seeking to align it to our brand's voice.
 - Not sure which option is the best, amongst the options you brainstormed.
 - Editing your UX copy, adjusting grammar, punctuation and capitalization.
-- Polishing your copy to make it alligned to VTEX and user's goals.
+- Polishing your copy to make it aligned to VTEX and user's goals.

 Check out our [Process](/docs/first-steps/process) page for more details and suggestions.